apache/zeppelin/docs/manual/interpreterinstallation.md

 ```

 #### Install interpreter built with Scala 2.10
-From version 0.6.1, Zeppelin support both Scala 2.10 and 2.11 for several interpreters as below:
+Zeppelin support both Scala 2.10 and 2.11 for several interpreters as below:

 <table class="table-configuration">
   <tr>